carlosmig/Homo_DMF/README.md

 ### DMF Model (Preprint)

-Mindlin, I., Coronel-Oliveros, C., Sitt, J. D., Cofré, R., Luppi, A., Andrillon, T., & Herzog, R. (*in preparation*).
+Mindlin, I., Coronel-Oliveros, C., Sitt, J. D., Cofré, R., Luppi, A., Andrillon, T., & Herzog, R. (Biorxiv, 2026).
-*A homeostatic dynamic mean field model: enhanced stability and state repertoire*.
+*The impact of homeostatic inhibitory plasticity in a generative biophysical model*.

+**Original codes of the main paper**
+A C++/MEX - Python implementation of the model is available at https://github.com/Picardian14/fastHDMF-code.

 ---